All Asana features

-- Followers—Add teammates as followers so they can follow along with work on the task and receive relevant notifications with task updates.
+- Collaborators—Add teammates as collaborators so they can follow along with work on the task and receive relevant notifications with task updates.

 - Guests—Collaborate with vendors, contractors, and partners in Asana.

-- Permissions—Limit access to any project, create hidden teams for sensitive work, or make public teams and projects for access by your entire organization.*
+- Permissions—Limit access to any project, create private teams for sensitive work, or make public teams and projects for access by your entire Organization.*

 - Admin controls—Designate Organization Super Admins and Admins who can add, remove, and manage members and their settings, and enforce password complexity.
 Asana Enterprise customers have additional controls with SAML and our Admin API.‡

-- Privacy controls—Limit access to any project, create hidden teams for sensitive work, or make teams public.*
+- Privacy controls—Limit access to any project, create private teams for sensitive work, or make teams public.*